hugoalh-studio/exfetch-es/README.md

 >
 >   These elements are not considered part of the public API, thus no stability is guaranteed for them.
 > - Although there have 3rd party services which provide enhanced, equal, or similar methods/ways to remote import the module, beware these services maybe inject unrelated elements and thus affect the security.
+> - It is recommended to use this module with tag for immutability.

 ### 🛡️ Permissions